Z-Y00/scripts/archive-rmrb.md

  # Purpose

-As a Chinese citizen, you may always wonder if the paper have lied to us, So you may wanna to archive the daily paper and glance throungh them years later, which may reveal many secrets
+As a Chinese citizen, you may wanna to archive the daily paper and glance throungh them years later, which may reveal many things
 ### a simple one
 ```
 wget -r http://paper.people.com.cn/rmrb/ -A .pdf